placerda/llmops-workshop/labs/lesson_04/lab04.md

 ####  Monitoring

-This Lab will be run together with the instructor where we will run the following steps:
+In this Lab, you will execute the following steps:

 1) Monitoring your LLMs flow.